 The JSON libraries of various languages have a fairly standard interface.
-The Python standard library module for JSON is called json.
-If performance speed is critical, consider using the ujson or simplejson modules that are written in C. A string written in JSON format that represents a piece of data is called a JSON message.
-The json.dumps() function generates the JSON message for a single Python object, which can be stored and used within the Python program.
-Alternatively, the json encoder json.dump() generates the same object, but writes it directly to a file.
-To load a JSON string or file, use the json decoder json.loads() or json.load(), respectively.
+The Python standard library module for JSON is called json; if performance speed is critical, consider using the ujson or simplejson modules that are written in C.

+A string written in JSON format that represents a piece of data is called a JSON message.
+To generate the JSON message for a single Python object, use json.dumps().
+Alternatively, the function json.dump() generates the JSON message of an object and writes it to an open file.
+To load a JSON string or file, use json.loads() or json.load(), respectively.

 '''

 import json

 Store info about a car in a nested dictionary.

 my_car = {

 "car": {

-. . .

 "make": "Ford",

-. . .

 "color": [255, 30, 30] },

-. . .

 "owner": "me" }

-. . .

 Get the JSON message corresponding to my_car.

 car_str = json.dumps(my_car)

 car_str

 '{"car": {"make": "Ford", "color": [255, 30, 30]}, "owner": "me"}'

 Load the JSON message into a Python object, reconstructing my_car.

 car_object = json.loads(car_str)

 for key in car_object:

 The loaded object is a dictionary.

 print(key + ':', car_object[key])

-. . .

-. . .

 car: {'make': 'Ford', 'color': [255, 30, 30]}

 owner: me

 Write the car info to an external file.

 with open("my_car.json", 'w') as outfile:

 json.dump(my_car, outfile)

 . . .

-. . .

 Read the file to check that it saved correctly.

 with open("my_car.json", 'r') as infile:

 new_car = json.load(infile)

-. . .

-. . .

 print(new_car.keys())

 This loaded object is also a dictionary.

 dict_keys(['car', 'owner'])

 '''

 Problem 1.
-The file nyc_traffic.json contains information about 1000 traffic accidents in New York City during the summer of 2017.^{a} Each entry lists one or more reasons for the accident, such as "Unsafe Speed" or "Fell Asleep."
+The file nyc_traffic.json contains information about 1000 traffic accidents in New York City during the summer of 2017.^a Each entry lists one or more reasons for the accident, such as "Unsafe Speed" or "Fell Asleep."

 Write a function that loads the data from the JSON file.
+Look at the first few entries of the dataset and decide how to gather information about the cause(s) of each accident.
 Make a readable, sorted bar chart showing the total number of times that each of the 7 most common reasons for accidents are listed in the data set.

-(Hint: the collections.Counter data structure and use plt.tight_layout() may be useful here.)
+(Hint: the collections.Counter data structure may be useful here.)